nixMonad/RangerWal/README.md

 # RangerWal
 Use ranger to select the background to use with pywal.
 This way you can get a preview of the image before you use it with pywal.
-In order to be able to use this script you can clone it and give it execution permission.
+In order to be able to use this script you can clone it and give it execution permission.note that you have to have [ranger](https://github.com/ranger/ranger) and [pywal](https://github.com/dylanaraps/pywal) installed.
 ```bash
 git clone https://github.com/nixMonad/RangerWal
 cd RangerWal